Ramavtar-Nagar/Cypress_Learning_E2E/README.md

 ---

-## 4. 🔥 Pro Tips
+### 🔥 4.
+Pro Tips

--Use beforeEach() to visit the same page before each test.
+- Use beforeEach() to visit the same page before each test.

--Avoid doing everything inside before() — use it only for one-time setups.
+- Avoid doing everything inside before() — use it only for one-time setups.

--Combine with fixtures, API calls, and custom commands for advanced setups.
+- Combine with fixtures, API calls, and custom commands for advanced setups.

 ---

-## 5.💡 Summary Cheatsheet
+###💡 5.
+Summary Cheatsheet

 ```js
 before(() => { /* once before all */ })